Damselflies

 Common Blue Damselfly - Enallagma cyathigerum

-The Common Blue Damselfly - Enallagma cyathigerum, easily missed unless they are moving, and the female has several colour forms that can make identification more difficult.
+The Common Blue Damselfly – Enallagma cyathigerum, is easily missed unless they are moving, and the female occurs in several colour forms that can make identification more difficult.

 Red-eyed Damselfly - Erythromma najas